-If treatment with systemic fusidic acid is necessary, atorvastatin treatment should be discontinued throughout the duration of the fusidic acid treatment.
+If treatment with systemic fusidic acid is necessary, atorvastatin treatment should be discontinued throughout the duration of the fusidic acid treatment

-Colchicine

-Although interaction studies with atorvastatin and colchicine have not been conducted, cases of myopathy have been reported with atorvastatin co-administered with colchicine, and caution should be exercised when prescribing atorvastatin with colchicine.
+Colchicine Although interaction studies with atorvastatin and colchicine have not been conducted, cases of myopathy may be seen with atorvastatin co-administered with colchicine, and caution should be exercised when prescribing Atorvastatin with colchicines

-Effect of atorvastatin on co-administered medicinal products Digoxin
+Effect of atorvastatin on co-administered medicinal products

-When multiple doses of digoxin and 10 mg atorvastatin were co-administered, steady-state digoxin concentrations increased slightly.
+Digoxin When multiple doses of digoxin and 10 mg atorvastatin were co-administered, steady-state digoxin concentrations increased slightly.
 Patients taking digoxin should be monitored appropriately.